Course numbers with the # symbol included (e.g. #400) have not been taught in the last 3 years.

 BCHM 855 - Laboratory in Biochemistry and Molecular Biology

 Application of modern techniques to the characterization and purification of biomolecules, with an emphasis on proteins and nucleic acids.
 Analysis of enzyme kinetics and basic techniques used in molecular biology.
 Prereq: one semester of biochemistry or permission.
 Special fee.

 BCHM 860 - Pharmacology

 Introduction to the basic principles and fundamental concepts of pharmacology, with a focus on molecular mechanisms and pathological basis of therapeutics and the curative effects.
-Topics include: foundations of pharmacology including pharmacodynamics and pharmacogenomics; drugs affecting the nervous system (neuropharmacology); drugs affecting other systems; chemotherapeutic drugs.
+Foundations of pharmacology including pharmacodynamics and pharmacogenomics; drugs affecting the nervous system (neuropharmacology); drugs affecting other systems; chemotherapeutic drugs.
 Prereq: one semester of biochemistry or permission.

 BCHM 863 - Biochemistry of Cancer

-Evaulation of the hallmarks of cancer, including molecular mechanisms of carcinogenesis, roles of ocogenes and dysregulated cell development, function and metabolism, tumor immunology, and the biological basis of cancer therapy.
-Prereq: one semester biochemistry or permission.
+Evaluation of the hallmarks of cancer, including molecular mechanisms of carcinogenesis, roles of oncogenes and dysregulated cell development, function and metabolism, tumor immunology, and the biological basis of cancer therapy.
+Prereq: one semester of biochemistry or permission.